ZweiAlex/math-projects/README.md

 # math-projects
-A folder for math problems/solutions or algorithims I have developed that I would A lot of these I have taken from freecodecamp.org
+A folder for math problems/solutions or algorithims I have developed that I would like to save.
+A lot of these I have taken from freecodecamp.org